danh21/8051_Basic_Projects_ASM/README.md

     - div_frequency: uses button to control to divide frequency, mode 0 -> 4 correspond to 10KHz -> 625Hz.

+    - matrix_led:
-    - matrix_led: scans led matrix 8x8 to display character.
+        + Version 1: scans 1 led matrix 8x8 to display character.
+        + Version 2: scans 10 leds matrix 8x8 to display string.

     - calculator:
         + Version 1: calculates sum of 2 numbers and displays on led 7-segment (SW7-SW4 is first number and SW3-SW0 is second number).